albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 - This is not available for all other frameworks

-- We can take advantage of the docker multistage to split our dependencies from the application
+- We can still take advantage of the docker multistage to split our dependencies from the application manually

 ---